 At present, on successful completion of the BVS and the Inns qualifying requirements, you will be ‘Called’ to the Bar and will be able to describe yourself legitimately as a barrister.

 Whatever your level of interest in becoming a barrister, City's courses can help you take one step closer to a career as a barrister, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 The final stage of qualifying as a barrister is pupillage, undertaken at a set of barristers' chambers or another approved legal environment - this is split into two periods of six months each, known as the "first six" and "second six".

-Pupillage must be started within five years of passing the BPTC and there is an annual application round for pupillage and members of our Pupillage Advisory Service will help you to identify and apply to sets of chambers suitable to meet your career aspirations.
-They will also help with obtaining mini-pupillages during your BPTC so that you can obtain some experience of life in chambers.
+Pupillage must be started within five years of passing the BVS and there is an annual application round for pupillage and members of our Pupillage Advisory Service will help you to identify and apply to sets of chambers suitable to meet your career aspirations.
+They will also help with obtaining mini-pupillages during your BVS so that you can obtain some experience of life in chambers.